RAG 15 min read

 How Can You Evaluate a Search API’s Effectiveness for RAG?

 Evaluating a search API’s effectiveness for RAG involves measuring key metrics such as precision, recall, and relevance, ideally within a representative RAG pipeline.
-Metrics like an 80%+ recall rate and 70%+ precision for retrieved chunks are strong indicators of a performant API, ensuring the LLM receives high-quality, pertinent information.
+Set recall and precision baselines for the target query set, then compare providers against the same evaluation data.

 Trust, but verify.
 Just because an API promises “AI-ready data” doesn’t mean it’s actually good for your specific RAG use case.
 I always start with a small, representative dataset of queries and expected answers.
 This becomes my benchmark.
 I then run these queries through the API and measure how well it performs.